Open Studios 2025 logo

 Claire Terry (OS Curator/INSIGHT Preview)

-Claire has been part of the OS curation team for 4 years.
+Claire has been part of the OS curation team for several years.
 She is a great practical, hands on person.
 Her mosaic artworks are complex and detail.

 She took responsibility for organising the great INSIGHT Preview in the last few years that we all enjoyed.